jorgebucaran/nvm.fish/README.md

 ## Custom Source

 If you would like to use a different Node.js mirror that has the same layout as the default at https://nodejs.org/dist, you can set `$nvm_mirror`.
-The most common example is users in China can define:
+A typical example is users from China using:

 ```console
 set --universal nvm_mirror https://npm.taobao.org/mirrors/node